pkoutoupis/rapiddisk/README.md

 modules.
 The user space utilities allow you to dynamically allocate RAM as block devices to either use them as stand alone drives or even map them as caching nodes to slower local (or remote) disk drives.
-The same utilies provide users with the capability to export the same volumes across an NVMe Target network.
+The same utilities provide users with the capability to export the same volumes across an NVMe Target network.

 ![Diagram](diagram.png)